-Now, this is where it gets hilarious, the time I laughed like never before, trekking back through the jungle, to the car, through the swamps, the mud, half naked.
-Gede ran ahead and returned with bespoke banana leaf umbrellas for our heads.
-My flip-flops got stuck in the mud, I lost the thingy part, bikinis pinged open; Gede fell face first in the mud, slipping, smiling ear to ear, laughter so hard, that if I’m being totally open (which is what my blog is all about right) I wee’d a little.
+Now, this is where it gets hilarious, the time I laughed like never before, trekking back through the jungle, to the car, through the swamps, the mud, half-naked.
+Gede ran ahead and returned with bespoke banana-leaf umbrellas for our heads.
+My flip-flops got stuck in the mud, I lost the thingy part, bikinis pinged open; Gede fell face first in the mud, slipping, smiling ear to ear, laughing so hard, that if I’m being totally open (which is what my blog is all about right) I wee’d a little.
 Tears of laughter streaming down our faces.
 This was a moment of pure ecstatic happiness and joy, a moment I will cherish forever, I hope we all can let go and just be one with mother nature and the amazing elements.
 The rain is so powerful, without it, there would be no human life, no animals no plants.

 “I am grateful for the rain because it allows things to grow.”

-One day one, one big adventure, a million lessons learnt, a grateful heart.
+One day one, one big adventure, a million lessons learnt a grateful heart.

-Miracles do come true, when you truly believe, we all deserve miracles.
+Miracles do come true when you truly believe, we all deserve miracles.